sindresorhus/screenfull/readme.md

 See the [demo](http://sindresorhus.com/screenfull.js) for more examples, and view the source.

-#### Fullscreen an element with Angujar.js
+#### Fullscreen an element with Angular.js

-You can use the [Angular.js bindings](https://github.com/hrajchert/angular-screenfull) to do something like
+You can use the [Angular.js binding](https://github.com/hrajchert/angular-screenfull) to do something like:

 ```html
 <div ngsf-fullscreen>